mkingsnorth/shipwright-docs/docs/_build/html/_sources/usage/installation.rst.txt

 #.
 Go to *Edit* -> *Preferences*.
 #.
 Select the *Add-ons* tab on the left it is not already.
 #.
 Select the *Install...* button along the top.
 #.
-This will open a file dialog where you should navigate to where you have downloaded the "Shipwright" zip file.
+This will open a file dialog where you should navigate to where you have downloaded the **Shipwright** zip file.
 This file should not be unzipped.
 #.
 Then, click the *Install add-on from file* button.
 #.
 Search for the add-on by typing *Shipwright* in the search box if it does not already appear.
 #.
 Make sure the checkbox next to the Add-on (*Add Mesh: Shipwright*) is ticked.

-Your set up should be as follows:
+Your set up should be as follows so far:

 .. image:: ../images/install_screen2.jpg
   :alt: Shipwright Installed